-Habitat Protection - Where possible, the dragonfly's habitat will be protected and improved.
-Private landowners may be asked to help protect the dragonfly's habitat.
+Habitat Protection - Where possible, the dragonfly's habitat is being protected and improved.

 Public Education - Public education programs will be developed to raise awareness of the dragonfly's plight.
 Residents living near prime dragonfly habitat may be contacted by an "ambassador" and provided with information about the dragonfly.